crsleeth/bash-scripts/README.md

 bash-scripts is a collection of shell and bash scripts

-wordpress-install
+wp-install
 -----

 Based on https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-lamp-on-ubuntu-16-04

-This script installs WordPress and all prerequisites.
+wp-install installs WordPress and all prerequisites.
 It sets up and configures Apache and MySQL to work with WordPress; including a WordPress database and system user.
 Passwords for the MySQL root user, MySQL wordpressuser, and system wordpress user will be stored in root protected